aimeelangevin/projects/README.md

 Colour Project:
   Computer vision project that detects the colour (red, green, or blue) of an object held in front of the camera.
 Completed in August 2022.

+Sleep Disorder Project:
+  Classifies people as having a sleep disorder or not based on a series of features using classification.

+Medical Cost Project:
+  Predicts the cost of medical services based on a series of features of a person using linear regression.

+Space Titanic:
+  Predicts whether passengers on a space Titanic ship will be transported or not using a Random Forest model.